 Finally, when all FRI queries have been generated, they are sorted in ascending order.

-A query q (a value within [0,2ne] for ne the log-size of the blown-up evaluation domain) can be converted to an evaluation point in the following way.
+A query q (a value within [0,2ne] for ne the log-size of the evaluation domain) can be converted to an evaluation point in the following way.
+First, compute the bit-reversed exponent:

 q=bit_reverse(q·264ne)

-Then compute the element of the blown-up evaluation domain in the coset (with ωe the generator of the evaluation domain):
+Then compute the element of the evaluation domain in the coset (with ωe the generator of the evaluation domain):

 3·ωeq